 There was also a fortune-teller and Edoardo could not resist asking her to read cards for him.
 I have to say that she guessed completely right.

-The historical reenactment was so accurate, prepared with great attention to every detail.
-All those participants, their beautiful costumes and original tools will leave you pleasantly astonished.
+The historical reenactment was so accurate and prepared with great attention to every detail.
+All those participants, their beautiful costumes and their original tools will leave you pleasantly astonished.
 But the best was yet to come.

 The last scenery of the live nativity scene of Equi Terme was the camp of the falconry.
 We had the opportunity to get close and see a buzzard, a barn owl, and a lovely little tawny owl.